We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Look for mattress sales and discounts

 Mattresses often go on sale throughout the year.
 If you have your heart set on a very expensive type, it may make sense to wait a few months.
-Mattresses often go on sale during holidays, such as Memorial Day, Presidents’ Day, and the Fourth of July.
+Mattresses often go on sale during holidays, such as Memorial Day, Presidents’ Day, and Independence Day.

 Some manufacturers and stores offer payment plans or financing that can help you spread out payments over the course of many months.

 Some brands, such as Tempur-Pedic, may only offer discounts and sales directly, through their own shopping sites.

 Scoliosis can develop and worsen over time.
 You can have this condition for many years and not know it.
 Exercising is often enough to reduce scoliosis symptoms.
 However, daily pain that interferes with your everyday activities may still occur.